Northern alligator lizard

 The northern alligator lizard (Elgaria coerulea) is a species of medium-sized lizard in the family Anguidae.
-The species is endemic to the North American west coast.
+The species is native to the North American west coast.
+There are four recognized subspecies.

 Taxonomy

 The northern alligator lizard was formerly known by the scientific name of Gerrhonotus coeruleus (Wiegmann, 1828), but more recently has been assigned to the genus Elgaria.

 Subspecies

 Four subspecies are recognized as being valid, including the nominotypical subspecies.